One of the most fascinating movements I’ve ever witnessed is that of tiny homes.

 Can I toss out a theory as to why people are doing this?
 Why folks by the millions are watching one extreme of housing options from the comfort of the other extreme?

-And these videos give them that taste without the need to go all-in.
+They give them that taste without the need to go all-in.

 What if a resort capitalized on this by building 8-10 tiny homes near their base area.
 I have no idea what the permitting process would be on something like that, but those details aside, think about some of these pieces.